Eliza Allen (Tennessee): Marriage

 Over the course of her life, Allen was known to have only two conversations about her marriage, one with Balie Peyton, her friend, and another with a relative.
 According to Peyton, Allen said that she went into the marriage hoping for a good union, but left him for good reasons; He was insanely jealous and suspicious, one time locking her in their room, so that she had no food until late at night.
 He did not like her to speak to others and even at her aunt's house he wanted her to remain in her room during the periods when Houston was not around.
 She told Balie Peyton that she left him because he "evinced no confidence in my integrity and had no respect for my intelligence, or trust in my discretion."
 He held on to this information until he was on his death bed."
 She was accustomed to caring parents and Houston was coarse and jealous.
 He may have developed his lovemaking skills from life in the Cherokee village, which might seem unusual to Allen.
 She was just nineteen years of age, inexperienced in love, perhaps only having had a boyhood sweetheart.

 According to Allen's friend and relative with the initials "M.B.H.", Houston vacillated between expressing fondness and being an angry, jealous "maniac" who questioned that any woman was pure.
 Within a matter of a few weeks, Houston aged several years, according to his friend Frank Chambers.
 On April 9, Houston wrote a letter to John Allen stating that he was confused by his wife's coldness and he questioned whether she loved him.
-He expressed that he now found her to be virtuous and was concerned that he may have ruined their marriage and asked for his advise on how to restore it.
+He expressed that he now found her to be virtuous and was concerned that he may have ruined their marriage and asked for his advice on how to restore it.